-Several Parkinson's disease patients are receiving brain implants that can automatically detect and reduce the activity of harmful nerve cells to see if the technique can reduce movement difficulties.
-The device is a step forward compared to a conventional brain implant because it is designed to also reduce the side effects of its "installation".
+Several Parkinson's patients are receiving brain implants that can automatically detect and reduce the activity of damaging nerve cells to see if the technique will reduce movement difficulties.
+The device is a step up from a conventional brain implant because it is designed to also reduce the side effects of its own "installation".

 Parkinson's disease causes worsening of tremors and difficulty moving, especially when in the initial phase of movement.
 Medications can help, but as symptoms progress some people have a more drastic treatment called deep brain stimulation (DBS).